 Head Coach- Tom O'Leary

-The 2019-2020 season will mark Coach Tom O’Leary’s tenth year at the helm of the Servite Lacrosse program becoming one of the longest tenured lacrosse coaches in Orange County.
+The 2020-2021 season will mark Coach Tom O’Leary’s eleventh year at the helm of the Servite Lacrosse program becoming one of the longest tenured lacrosse coaches in Orange County.
 Following the 2018 season, Coach O'Leary was named US Lacrosse Orange County Coach of the Year.
 He has lead the Friars to their forth consecutive playoff appearance, despite annually playing one of the toughest schedules in SS-CIF.
 For a third year in a row the Friars spent the entire season ranked in the Top 10 while breaking Servite school records and experiencing program firsts.

 Coach O'Leary grew up back east on Long Island, New York.
 He is a 2001 graduate from Huntington High School, in which he was a 3-year varsity soccer player and 2-year varsity lacrosse player.
 He was recruited to play soccer out of high school.
 Coach O'Leary attended Southern New Hampshire University in the fall of 2001.
 After one year in the soccer program he aided the school’s cross country program in winning the 2002 New Hampshire Small School State Championship.
 In the fall of 2003, Coach O'Leary joined the Southern New Hampshire lacrosse program.
 For two years he consecutively ran cross country and played lacrosse for Southern New Hampshire until 2004 when he dedicated all his time to the lacrosse program.

 A two time captain of the lacrosse program at Southern New Hampshire, Coach O'Leary started his first two seasons at midfield before moving to defense.
 He played in 36 out of 38 games over his first three seasons before being sidelined due to injury his last season in 2006.